 10. International data transfer

 Your personal data may be transferred to a country outside the UK or EEA if, for example, a provider is based outside the UK or EEA.
-If such a transfer requires us to apply additional safeguards to your personal information under European data protection laws, we will do so.
-These steps include implementing the European Commission’s Standard Contractual Clauses for transfers of personal information to our service providers and business partners.
+If such a transfer requires us to apply additional safeguards to your personal information under UK or European data protection laws, we will do so.
+These steps may include implementing the UK’s International Data Transfer Agreement clauses or European Commission’s Standard Contractual Clauses, with additional UK-specific clauses for transfers of personal information to our service providers and business partners.
 To the extent applicable, we may rely on derogations as set forth in Article 49 of the GDPR for the transfer and onward transfer of personal information collected from individuals in the UK or EEA to the United States, and other countries that the EU views as not providing adequate data protection.
 Specifically, we may transfer such information to another party in accordance with our lawful basis for processing.